mdn/content/files/en-us/web/javascript/reference/global_objects/sharedarraybuffer/index.md

 These properties are defined on `SharedArrayBuffer.prototype` and shared by all `SharedArrayBuffer` instances.

 - {{jsxref("SharedArrayBuffer.prototype.byteLength")}}
   - : The size, in bytes, of the array.
-This is established when the array is constructed and can be changed using the {{jsxref("SharedArrayBuffer.prototype.grow()")}} method.
+This is established when the array is constructed and can only be changed using the {{jsxref("SharedArrayBuffer.prototype.grow()")}} method if the `SharedArrayBuffer` is growable.
 - {{jsxref("SharedArrayBuffer.prototype.maxByteLength")}} {{experimental_inline}}
   - : The read-only maximum length, in bytes, that the `SharedArrayBuffer` can be grown to.
 This is established when the array is constructed and cannot be changed.
 - {{jsxref("SharedArrayBuffer.prototype.growable")}} {{experimental_inline}}